schubergphilis/terraform-aws-mcaf-aurora/UPGRADING.md

 All module versions before `v1.0.0` deployed the `aws_rds_cluster_instance` resource using a count.
 Because Terraform uses parallelism by default, using a single resource with a loop results in downtime when modifying certain variables.
 To mitigate this issue, a `first` `aws_rds_cluster_instance` resource is created and when creating two or more instances a `rest` `aws_rds_cluster_instance` resource with a count is created to ensure a single instance always stays available during modification.

-To ensures that the instances will not be recreated by Terraform when upgrading to this version, move the resources to their new locations in the state.
+Move the resources to their new locations in the state.
 Create a `moved.tf` file in your workspace and add the following for each `aws_rds_cluster_instance` resource instance (assuming your module is called `aurora`):

 ```hcl
 moved {